AlienArc/VegasBluff/readme.md

 ###Region and Markers

-####Convert Markers To Regions
+####Convert Markers to Regions

-Itterates through markers and creates a region between every two markers.
+Iterates through markers and creates a region between every two markers.

 ####Reorder Markers